The Smiler: Development

-Plans to build The Smiler were submitted the local authority in December 2011.
-Permission was granted on 15 March 2012 following a Staffordshire Moorlands Council meeting, despite some local opposition to its construction.
+The new ride was planned for the site previously occupied by the Black Hole, an indoor roller coaster which had closed in 2005.
+A planning application to build The Smiler was submitted to the local authority in December 2011.
+Permission was granted on 15 March 2012 following a Staffordshire Moorlands Council meeting.
 Gerstlauer, a German manufacturing company, was hired to build the roller coaster.
-Less than a month after obtaining permission, Alton Towers launched a website announcing a new ride – codenamed Secret Weapon 7 (SW7) – for the 2013 season.
-Its codename followed a similar format used for other roller coasters during their teaser campaigns, such as SW4 for Oblivion and SW6 for Thirteen.
+Alton Towers subsequently announced the new ride, codenamed Secret Weapon 7 (SW7), would open in the 2013 season.
+The codename followed the park's tradition for previous roller coasters during their planning.
+The park began dismantling the remaining Black Hole building in April 2012.